Retail Cannabis in Delaware

 retail cannabis in delaware licensing

 The retail cannabis landscape in Delaware is extremely rigid and unique.
-It has taken 13 years to to open one dozen medical dispensaries statewide and the upcoming adult-use lottery will potentially add thirty more.
+It took 14 years to to open thirteen medical dispensaries statewide and the 2024 adult-use lottery potentially added thirty more.

-Because of the restrictive municipal zoning currently in place or anticipated, the retail license awardees that are able to get open will be clustered instead of evenly distributed throughout the population of 85,000 to 175,000 potential AU customers.
+Because of the restrictive municipal zoning currently in place and being legislatively challenged, the retail license awardees that are able to get open will be clustered instead of evenly distributed throughout the million plus potential AU customers.

-Muncipalities like Wilmington, Bellefonte, Newark, Dover, Milford, Georgetown, and Seaford are allowing at a limited number of retails while others like Elsmere and Greenwood still considering.
+Muncipalities like Bellefonte, Newark, Dover, Milford, and Georgetown are allowing at lesat a limited number of retails while others like Elsmere and Greenwood are Seaford are still considering.
 It is most often a matter of where and not if and these political subdivisons have a tremendously hard time agreeing on and codifying a reasonable ordinance.

 Location